Now that you have diabetes, visits to your doctor may be a little different. Here are some tests you can expect, and why they are important:

 Diabetes can lead to problems with your feet.
 It can cause poor blood flow.
 That makes it harder for cuts to heal.
 Nerve damage can lessen your ability to feel pain.
 This is called neuropathy.
 As a result, you might not realize you have a foot injury or infection.
 Either one can lead to more serious issues.

 Thankfully, your feet can stay healthy with proper care.
 Be sure your doctor looks at your feet at each visit.
 This will help uncover issues before they become serious.
 Take good care of your feet by:

 - Washing and drying them every day

 - Wearing shoes and socks at all times

 - Using a gentle body lotion, but not between your toes

 Talk with your doctor right away if you notice any cuts, ingrown toenails, or other changes to your feet.

 Diabetes is the leading cause of kidney failure.
 Almost half of all new cases of kidney disease are due to diabetes.
 More than 180,000 Americans live with diabetes-related kidney failure.

-Your doctor will do one or both of these tests to see how well your kidneys work:
+Your doctor will do both of these tests to see how well your kidneys work: